“I don’t wait for my sister to ask before I take her baby.

 We hear so much about this ‘village’ that is needed to survive motherhood, but sometimes I think we need to step back and ask ourselves, ‘Are we doing our part in that village?’”

-Read more from Heather:
+Read more about sisterhood:

 Do you know someone who could benefit from reading this?
 SHARE this story on Facebook with family and friends.